 Posted: Mon 23rd May 2022

-Whether you want to approach potential customers, investors, partners, influencers or suppliers, your business's success hinges on your ability to get attention from the people that matter.
-When you are trying to do that remotely, the best way to do that is to get back to the basics of what business development is all about: building relationships.
+Whether you want to approach potential customers, investors, partners, influencers or suppliers, your business's success hinges on your ability to get attention from the people who matter.
+When you're trying to do that remotely, you should get back to the basics of what business development is all about: building relationships.

 It is impossible to underestimate the importance of personalising any pitch you make.
-According to Salesforce's research, 84% of customers say being treated like a person, not a number, is very important to winning their business.
+According to research by LawnStarter, 90% of customers prefer working with companies that personalise customer service.

 You won't get a rapturous response by sending generic messages because a one-size-fits-all approach aligns your business with the negative associations of spam.
 People respond best when they feel appreciated, and the best way to achieve that is to tailor your pitch to suit the recipient at every available opportunity.
 Nothing will more greatly influence its success.